The Media and Entertainment Law Review: Latvia

 i Legal framework

-Freedom of the press is established in Article 100 of the Constitution of Latvia.
+Freedom of the press is established in Article 100 of the Constitution of Latvia.3

-The main umbrella law for the media in Latvia is the Press Law (1990).
-Electronic media is regulated by the Law on Electronic Media (2010), which, inter alia, implements the EU Audiovisual Media Services Directive.
-The Electronic Communications Law (2004) regulates internet and intellectual property-based services, and provides the legal basis for the powers of the Public Utilities Commission (Regulator).
-Specific norms of the Law on Information Society Services (2004) apply to internet service providers.
+The main umbrella law for the media in Latvia is the Press Law.4 Electronic media is regulated by the Law on Electronic Media,5 which, inter alia, implements the EU Audiovisual Media Services Directive.6 The Electronic Communications Law7 regulates internet and intellectual property-based services and provides the legal basis for the powers of the Public Utilities Commission (the Regulator).8 Specific rules of the Law on Information Society Services9 apply to internet service providers.

-Intellectual property issues are mainly regulated by the Copyright Law (2000).
+Intellectual property issues are mainly regulated by the Copyright Law.10

-The sector is also regulated by general regulations, such as the Consumer Protection Law (1999), as well as Cabinet of Ministers regulations or decisions by the Regulator, relating to the above-mentioned laws.
+The sector is also regulated by general regulations, such as the Consumer Protection Law, as well as Cabinet of Ministers regulations or decisions by the Regulator, relating to the above-mentioned laws.

 ii Relevant regulators and their powers

-The media and entertainment field is mainly regulated by the Regulator and the National Electronic Mass Media Council (NEMMC).
+The media and entertainment field is mainly regulated by the Regulator and the NEMMC.11

-The Regulator is an institutionally and functionally independent autonomous body of public law, which regulates business activities in the electronic communications sector and protects users' rights from a technological perspective.
-The Regulator's actions are based on the Law On Regulators of Public Utilities (2001), as well as on other legal acts covering specific regulated sectors.
+The Regulator is an institutionally and functionally independent autonomous body governed by public law.
+It regulates business activities in the electronic communications sector and protects users' rights from a technological perspective.
+The Regulator's actions are based on the Law on Regulators of Public Utilities (2001),12 as well as on other legal acts covering specific regulated sectors.
 In the field of electronic communications, the Regulator monitors the services provided by electronic communications companies, including voice telephony, the transmission of data and electronic messages and internet access.

 The NEMMC is an independent, autonomous institution that represents the public interest in the field of electronic mass media.
 The NEMMC supervises the compliance of the operations of electronic mass media with the Constitution, the Law on Electronic Mass Media (LEMM) and other relevant legislation.
 The NEMMC is responsible for producing the National Strategy for the Development of the Electronic Mass Media.